-The Tandridge Core Strategy (2008) and Local Plan Part 2 (Detailed Policies) and the emerging Tandridge Local Plan 2033 include built environment planning policies which seek to encourage high quality and sustainable new development, reinforcing local distinctiveness and character.
+2.1 The Tandridge Core Strategy (2008) and Local Plan Part 2 (Detailed Policies) and the emerging Tandridge Local Plan 2033 include built environment planning policies which seek to encourage high quality and sustainable new development, reinforcing local distinctiveness and character.
 Tatsfield is designated as a 'defined village' within the Green Belt whereby certain appropriate development is supported within the settlement boundary, such as infilling an existing developed frontage.
-The development plan also includes more detailed policies which seek to protect buildings identified for their heritage value such as listed buildings; and features which make a key contribution to the built environment (for example trees and other landscape features) as well as more specific policies relating to ancillary domestic building design, garden development, highway safety, design and agricultural buildings.
+The development plan also includes more detailed policies which seek to protect buildings identified for their heritage value such as listed buildings; and features which make a key contribution to the built environment (for example trees and

-The Tatsfield Neighbourhood Plan can introduce built environment and natural environment policies which add further detail to these strategic level policies, making them more specific to the parish.

-Until the Core Strategy is replaced by the emerging Tandridge Local Plan 2033, it and the Detailed Policies adopted in 2014 form the statutory development plan.
+- other landscape features) as well as more specific policies relating to ancillary domestic building design, garden development, highway safety, design and agricultural buildings. - 2.2 The Tatsfield Neighbourhood Plan can introduce built environment and natural environment policies which add further detail to these District level policies, making them more specific to the parish. - 2.3 Until the 2008 Core Strategy is replaced by the emerging Tandridge Local Plan 2033, it and the Detailed Policies adopted in 2014 form the statutory development plan.
 The replacement Local Plan was submitted to the Planning Inspectorate in January 2019 for public examination.
-Increasing weight will attach to the emerging plan as it passes through the public examination process.
+Increasing weight will attach to the emerging plan as it passes through the public examination process. - 2.4 In considering policies in the Neighbourhood Plan, recent national guidance including the most recent National Planning Policy Framework 2019 and the National Design Guide 2019 have been taken into account.